angrycub/katacoda-scenarios/securing-nomad/enable-acls/step12.md

-In order to verify the policy works properly, you will need to create tokens and check the success case and the failure cases.
+In order to verify the policy works properly, you will need to create tokens and check the success and failure cases.
 You will learn more about tokens later; for now, you can use the provided commands to generate appropriate tokens for your policies.